 immersed in what you’re doing.

 I have always primarily worked with oil on canvas; my paintings reflecting my love of Native cultures and celebrations.
-After years of snowbirding, my husband and I recently relocated to New Mexico from Connecticut.
+After years of snowbirding, my husband and I relocated to New Mexico from Connecticut.
 Now my colors are becoming more vibrant with an emphasis on lighting.
 I like incorporating geometric or Native designs in my compositions to compliment the faces and figures I paint.

 In 2005 and 2008, I attended the Southwest Stone Carving Workshop in Jemez Springs, NM, and found a new medium of expression in limestone, alabaster and marble while working with nationally known sculptors, Rollie Grandbois, Cliff Fragua, Jon DeCelles, Tim Nicola, T. Barney and others.

 In Las Cruces I have studied with well-known artists, Julie Ford-Oliver and Carolyn Bunch.